5 things-to-do, to reduce teacher workload and, at the same time, increase learner engagement and reduce drop-out rates. Carole and Ian have a chat…

 Ian: Carole can you give a bit more of an overview of what you’d like us to talk about

 Carole: Upfront, it’s crucial to establish rules; as well as groups ( that the learners will be working in), and the digital spaces they need to go to for support and materials.
 Learners need this type of information upfront because the problem of online learning is that you can lose them very quickly.
-They can become frustrated and lose confidence and so can the teacher — particularly if they are new to teaching online.
-So, my biggest tip would be to establish rules and protocols before you even begin to teach.
+They can become frustrated and lose confidence, and so can the teacher — mainly if they are new to teaching online.
+My biggest tip would be to establish rules and protocols before you begin to teach.
 These things may seem pretty small, but you will see a negative impact on the flow of the session and the flow of the whole unit you are teaching if they aren’t in place.

 Ian: Thank you.
 So, you’ve given me a list of 5 things for teachers to focus on — and you are saying that these are the top 5 tips if the teacher wants to ensure that their sessions run smoothly so that they ‘work’.

 Carole: Absolutely!
 And if you can agree on these rules and online protocols and behaviours in advance as a whole organisation, online learning becomes much, much easier for the learners and also for the teachers